boschresearch/amira_blender_rendering/Readme.md

 You can exit the shell with Ctrl-D.

 If the last step (runnign blender with an interactive python shell) fails, something went wrong.
+Most likely, you will have received an error which indicates that a certain package (encodings or initfsencoding) is missing our could not be loaded.
+Specifically, you might received the following messages:

+    Fatal Python error: initfsencoding: Unable to get the locale encoding
+    ModuleNotFoundError: No module named 'encoding

+If this is the case, make sure that your virtualenv was created with a python3 virtualenv script, and **not** with a python2 virtualenv.
+This could happen if you have a virtualenv script locally installed in ~/.local/bin, which points to a python2 environment.
+One viable workaround is to create a python3 environment from which you run the above commands, i.e.

+1) Create a python3 enviroment with your virtualenv installation, e.g. called 'py3bootstrap'
+2) $ (py3bootstrap) pip install virtualenv virtualenvwrapper
+3) $ (py3bootstrap) mkvirtualenv blender-venv
+4) Follow the steps above.

+If this does not solve the issue, please get in contact with us.

+If everything worked, you should end in a python console within blender.
 Quite curiously, blender will report that it found a bundled python at /home/username/bin/blender.d/2.80/python and reports the python version that it found as 3.7.0.

 Now you can install python packages with pip, which are then also available from within blender.
 For instance, to install numpy, imageio, and torch, simply run